CS 253 Data Structures

 Student presentations.
 3.0 hours

 Tests.
-There will be two tests during the semester and a final exam.
+There will be two tests during the semester and a final exam will be a cumulative test of representative content of the entire semester's course offerings.

 Grades